Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Conclusion

 \section{Conclusion}

-We have shown that clinical neuroimaging classification via VLMs exhibits a domain-specific instance of modality collapse: they achieve genuine, calibrated performance gains upon introduction of multimodal context.
-The improvement is attributable to a \emph{scaffold effect}: a learned surface trigger specific to neuroimaging language activates a shifted inference pathway.
-This happens regardless of whether imaging data is present, confirmed through a phrase-level probe and false-modality ablation across model families and clinical domains.
-Expert evaluation reveals fabrication of neuroimaging-grounded justifications across all conditions.
-Preference alignment via MPO, while eliminating MRI-referencing behavior, collapses both conditions toward chance level rather than selectively removing modality dependence, a \emph{symmetry-without-recovery} effect suggesting the scaffold is entangled with the model's inferential capacity.
-These findings call for evaluation protocols that explicitly probe the causal relationship between input content and model outputs before VLMs are deployed in high-stakes clinical settings.
+We present a clinical case of the modality-collapse phenomenon under strong negative controls: two cohorts selected for documented absence of individual-level diagnostic signal from neuroimaging, with trivially discriminative features excluded in consultation with domain experts.
+Under these conditions, smaller VLMs exhibit substantial F1 gains upon introduction of multimodal context.
+We trace the trigger of these gains to the textual preamble itself, characterized via a phrase-level probe and a false-modality ablation, and replicated on additional model families.
+Preliminary expert case study finds faithfulness remains low in every condition examined, and preference alignment suppresses MRI-referencing behavior but collapses performance across all tested conditions rather than selectively removing modality dependence.
+Our findings call for evaluation protocols that study the causal relationship between input content and model outputs before VLMs are deployed in clinical settings.